rsdoiel/mweave/README.md

 Markdown Weave
 ==============

+This project started out as a NodeJS based project.
+It is continuing as of v0.1.x as a Golang based project.
+The NodeJS files and process are left here for historical reasons and because I'll forget over time.

 # What is mw.js?

 An experiment in using Markdown and some of Donald Knuth's literate programming concepts.

+## And now mweave.go?

+Because these days I mostly work in Go not NodeJS and I wanted something faster and easier to build cross platform without always having to install NodeJS...

 ## Bootstraping mw.js